isomerpages/nhg-ohrpp/_public-awareness/Frequently Asked Questions.md

 <details class="isomer-details">
 <summary>What are the possible risks of participating in a Research Study? &nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
+<p>New drugs or procedures may have side effects that are unknown.
+New drugs
+or procedures may also be less effective than current available treatment.
+Even if a new drug has benefits, it might not work for you.</p>
 <p></p>
 </div>
 </details>